personal injury lawyers

 What Happens After Deposition In A Personal Injury Case?

 The deposition is one of the most essential parts of preparing your claim for compensation.
-This is when you are interviewed by the opposing attorney, and a court reporter records the answers.
+This is when the opposing attorney interviews you, and a court reporter records the answers.

 Once the deposition is completed, the court reporter will take the recording and print out the entire exchange.
 This is an official document that both sides of the case will use.